 Firstly, we will develop corpus-based methods for detecting semantic change (over time) and variation (across social groups and media types).
 This will create general tools for the study and detection of language change at large-scale and directly benefit historical linguistics and lexicography.
 Secondly, in collaboration with researchers from each field, we aim to answer research questions in social sciences, gender studies, and literary studies.

-In 2023, we will co-organize the fourth edition of International Workshop on Computational Approaches to Historical Language Change, (LChange'23) that will be co-located with EMNLP'23.
-We co-organized the third workshop edition (LChange'22) held at ACL2022.
+In May 2024 co-organized the first workshop edition of Large-scale computational approaches to evolution and change at Evolang XV.
+In August 2024, we will co-organize the fifth edition of International Workshop on Computational Approaches to Historical Language Change, (LChange'24) that will be co-located with ACL 2024.

 This research program is funded by the Riksbankens Jubileumsfond under reference number M21-0021 for a total of 33.5 Million SEK.